 This chicken was extremely funky, and the crocodile of child Medusa's were adorable.

 The nights were magical.
-All around the centre huddled in Venice's narrow, Medieval alleys and side streets were groups of masked poseurs in full dress.
+All around the centre huddled in Venice's narrow, Medieval alleys and side streets were groups of masked poseurs in full period dress.
 It was a little disconcerting at times as from a distance they were like actual ghosts from the past.
 The real action was of course, in the Piazza San Marco.
 Florian café was the hub, and the place to see, and be seen.
 The in-crowd sat in the windows preening, sporting their finest period garments.
 Whilst us eager onlookers gazed avidly through the looking glass, getting a glimpse into their retro world.
 The look was like a revival of the Blitz Kids and New Romantic movement of the 1980s all over again, or the Adam Ant - Prince Charming era video.
 The exclusivity and clothing also had something of the air of the salons of revolutionary era France.
 They appeared to be a really self-indulgent clique of popinjays, but it was really fascinating to have had a glimpse into their affected, foppish, world.

 The very modern mobile phone however, shattered the illusion somewhat.